-I may give you some tips and strategies to achieve success in the examination, but the ultimate solution lies not in shortcut solutions, but long term preparation.
+I may give you some tips and strategies to achieve success in the examination, but the ultimate solution lies not in shortcut solutions, but long term preparation and hard work, obviously.

-you need to have the courage to prepare and adhere to that plan.
+you need to have the courage to prepare and adhere to a systematic plan.

 So, here are some tips and techniques to follow, to get more marks in Reading Comprehension.

-- A complaint which I hear often is that, the students are unable to understand the given reading comprehension.
-If you belong to this category, then remember that
+1. A complaint which I hear often is that, the students are unable to understand the given reading comprehension.
+If you belong to this category, you need to understand that

 - You don’t need to understand each and every word of the comprehension

-- At the same time you need to find the gist (summary) of it.
+- At the same time you should t find the gist (summary) of it.

-But the crucial thing is, you need to eliminate the words, phrases, sentences, that are not useful and need to focus on keywords.
+But the crucial thing is, you need to eliminate the words, phrases, sentences from the Reading Comprehension that are not useful and need to focus on keywords.

-The conservative approach in solving a reading comprehension is to read the passage first, and then go to the questions and solve them.
+The conservative approach to solving a reading comprehension is to read the passage first, and then go to the questions and solve them.

-Some students do not feel comfortable with this method.
-Probably they do not know which keywords to remember while reading the comprehension.
+But some students do not feel comfortable with this method.
+Probably they do not know which keywords to remember while going through the comprehension.
 Or, they may have to read the comprehension again, after reading the questions.

 This lead to the problem of Time Management.

-you can chose the “bottom up” approach.
+you can choose the “bottom up” approach.
 That means, read the questions first, so that you have an idea what to look for, in the comprehension.